pianobooster/PianoBooster/README.md

 # LICENSE

-Piano Booster is fully copyrighted by the authors and all rights are reserved.
+**PianoBooster** is fully copyrighted by the authors and all rights are reserved.

-PianoBooster is free software (Open Source software): you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+**PianoBooster** is free software (Open Source software): you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PianoBooster is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+**PianoBooster** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License in the file "gplv3.txt" or from the web site
 <http://www.gnu.org/licenses/> or [gplv3.txt](gplv3.txt).

-The Piano Booster Documentation and Music are released under the Creative Commons License (CC-BY).
+The **PianoBooster** documentation and music are released under the Creative Commons License (CC-BY).

 [PianoBooster License](license.txt)

 # SOURCE CODE

-As part of GNU General Public License the source code for PianoBooster is available from the GitHub site  <https://github.com/pianobooster/PianoBooster>.
+As part of GNU General Public License the source code for **PianoBooster** is available from the GitHub site  <https://github.com/pianobooster/PianoBooster>.
 See the [BUILD.md](BUILD.md) for instructions on how to build the source code.

+This source code URL has recently changed so please update all your bookmarks and change any existing local clones to point to the new repository URL.

 # BUGTRACKER